betatran3010/bowers-cis-website/design-plan/milestone-2.md

 - Image gallery for decorative images in Home page: there will be small thumbnails and when users click on the thumbnail, a corresponding larger image will show up.
 It helps users view images more in detail if they want.

 ## Design Exploration
-> Iterate on your site's design through sketching.
-> Sketch both the narrow and wide versions of the site.
-> Here you are just exploring your layout ideas.
-You don't need to sketch every page.
-> Include some of your interactivity ideas in your sketches.
-> Provide an explanation for each sketch explaining the idea and the design patterns you are leveraging.

 ![General requirements hamburger menu](explore-general-hamburger.jpg) The hamburger menu is a design that many websites employ – the symbol should be reasonably familiar to users of the web, which makes it a good design choice because it employs pre-existing familiar web design.
 It allows us to collapse the navigation menu in the narrow view, with the user having the choice to open it up at any time when they want to.
 This is important because it minimizes the vertical space taken up by the navigation bar in the narrow view, which reduces the amount that the user needs to scroll in the narrow view to actually get down to the content, thereby minimizing their frustration and the time it takes for them to find the information that they need.